First Scout Troops in Texas

 Information was obtained from Jack Linn's SHAC History titled "In the Beginning: The First Scout Troops in Houston."

-Grapevine Grapevine Mayor Benjamin Richard Wall made a trip to New York and brought back with him a Boy Scout Troop charter for Troop 7.
+In 1913, Grapevine Mayor Benjamin Richard Wall made a trip to New York and brought back with him a Boy Scout Troop charter for Troop 7.
 In 1923, Troop 7 was chartered in Arlington.
-But, moved back to Grapevine In 1931, being chartered to Grapevine Business Men's League.
-In 1932, the troop was chartered to the Grapevine City Council.
-Mayor E. Lowe was executive officer and Scoutmaster.
-St. Francis Catholic Church became their chartered organization in 1980 and continues as their chartered organization today.
+But, moved back to Grapevine In 1931 where it remains active today with the continuing support of community organizations.
+Grapevine Friends of Scouting is the chartered organization since 2020.

 Scurry County According in information found in "West-Texas Cubs, Scouts and Explorers, " 1973, by Olan B. Draper, the first Boy Scout Troop in Scurry County was sponsored by a Sunday School Teacher, Mrs. Nancy Caton, in the First Methodist Church.
 She had read about the Scout organization in England, and how it came to American in 1910, and thought a Troop would be a good thing for her class of boys.
 She designed a little Scout pin, similar to a picture she had seen.
 The troop donated a stained glass window for the new church.